 Art Nouveau depended upon a liberal political environment.
 Some have argued that 'The Age of Enlightenment' (the intellectual and philosophical movement that dominated the world of ideas in Europe during the 18th century) created conditions that were favourable to a resurgence of erotic literature and painting in the 18th century.
 This 'Age of Reason' rejected traditional codes of behaviour and morality, as dictated by religion and society, and replaced them with a new belief in the free rein of desire.

 Homoeroticism and androgyny

-Art Nouveau style was short-lived, collapsing finally in the years prior to the First World War.
-The erotic content of so many Art Nouveau objects was undoubtedly a significant factor in its demise.
-The fundamental subversiveness of eroticism, its disregard for conventional morality or social structures, was recognised as a destabilising factor across the ideological spectrum.
-Both socialist International Modernism and conservative historicism ignored the exploration of sexuality, deliberately pushing it to the periphery of art and design debates.
-Functionality and technological progression came to signify modernity, dominating the new century's design agenda, while the unadulterated use of historical styles once more signalled stability.
-However, although absent from the male-dominated sphere of Bauhaus or Le Corbusian functionalism, the erotic could not entirely be eradicated.
-Its reappearance in Surrealism and Art Deco demonstrates the power of the erotic to explore, simultaneously, the body and mind.
+The Art Nouveau style was short-lived, collapsing in the final years before the First World War.
+The erotic content of so many Art Nouveau objects was undoubtedly a factor in its demise.
+The fundamental subversiveness of eroticism, its disregard for conventional morality or social structures was seen as a destabilising factor and it was pushed to the periphery of art and design debates.
+Functionality and technological progression now came to signify modernity, dominating the century's design agenda.
+However the erotic could not be entirely eradicated.
+Its reappearance in Surrealism and Art Deco demonstrates the power of the erotic to explore simultaneously, the body and mind.